 - As we can see in the figure, the poles of the cylindrical rotor are not projected and are non-salient.
-Therefore the poles do not project outside of the rotor surface.
+Therefore, poles do not project outside of the rotor surface.

 - Solid forgings of high-grade nickel-chrome-molybdenum steel are used to form a cylindrical rotor.

-- At high speed, the parts of the rotor experience more mechanical force and it is a must that all the parts of the rotor should be capable sustain the force.
-The cylindrical type rotor construction can sustain a greater mechanical strength because of its cylindrical type construction and it also permits more accurate dynamic balancing.
+- At high speed, the parts of the rotor experience more mechanical force, and it is a must that all the parts of the rotor should be capable of sustaining the force.
+The cylindrical type rotor construction can sustain a greater mechanical strength because of its cylindrical type construction, and it also permits more accurate dynamic balancing.

 - The air gap in the cylindrical rotor is uniform and as a result, it has a noiseless operation at high speeds.

 - The uniform air gap and distributed winding arrangement of the cylindrical rotor produce uniform flux distribution around the periphery of the rotor.
-And, therefore it produces better EMF and nearly a sine wave.
+Therefore, it produces better EMF and nearly a sine wave.

 Now, let us discuss the working principle and operation of the synchronous generator.